nathants/posts/001_scaling_python_data_processing_vertically/readme.md

 sys     0m0.950s
 ```

-having system time be the bottleneck is a really good problem to have.
+system time as the bottleneck is a really good problem to have.

 back to python, it's time to deploy and scale vertically. first we're going to need an ec2 instance. let's use a [i3en.24xlarge](https://aws.amazon.com/ec2/instance-types/i3en/) with [archlinux](https://wiki.archlinux.org/).